zlpmichelle/BigValue/README.txt

 RUN
 ====================
-To get started using BigDataAnalysis's different components, like BulkLoad, DataGen, etc., the full documentation for this release can be found under the docs/ directory that accompanies this README.
+To get started using BigValue's different components, like BulkLoad, DataGen, etc., the full documentation for this release can be found under the docs/ directory that accompanies this README.

 Also, you can find some pre-built examples in examples folder to understand the usage directly.